doitintl/CloudBlaster/README.md

 * More asset types.
 * Track asset dependencies, so that if you want to delete asset A, but it is undeletable until asset B is gone, you delete B first, then A.
-* Runtime verification by user along the lines of "Are you sure".
-Still, we have to trust the user.
-A sloppy user will bypass such checks, and a careful user already has the opportunity to edit  `asset-list.txt`.

 # Other projects and approaches
 - [Safe Scrub](https://github.come/doitintl/SafeScrub) was an earlier bash-only project that does the same thing.